For all ages: family friendly places to stay in Scotland

 Up the drive flanked by grazing horses, to a warm welcome from the housekeeper and a great fire in the hall.
 There’s more than enough space for a party of 22, making it perfect for family gatherings.
 All you hear on these 1,200 acres are birds, otters, wildfowl, and the estate’s bees feasting on gorse on Bemersyde Hill.
 The 1535 Peel Tower is the house’s core (younger wings lie either side).

 Rooms range from two connecting drawing rooms to a clubby study – christened ‘Whites’ by the last earl – to larder and laundry rooms, a huge room with ping-pong and pool, wood burners in grand fireplaces (every room has one), books and beams, and a magnificent, winding stone stair.
 Tennis, basketball and croquet too.
-Sizzle up sausages down by the river as the sun goes down – there are dark skies for gazers.
+You’re close to the charming town of Kelso for cafés and antique shops, and nearby Bowhill House & Country Park offers play areas, trails and open-air theatre events through summer.

 “We loved our stay at Bemersyde.
 We were there for a Christmas holiday and it couldn’t have been more cosy and inviting.” – Guest, Shannon